apify/crawlee/docs/examples/PuppeteerWithProxy.md

 ---
-id: puppeteerproxy
+id: puppeteerwithproxy
-title: Puppeteer Proxy
+title: Puppeteer With Proxy
 ---

 This example demonstrates how to load pages in headless Chrome / Puppeteer